-It has the typical GMO ingredients: dairy (milk, butter, cream), soybean oil, soybean lecithin, soy lecithin emulsifiers, refined sugars, and salt and non-organic nuts full of pesticides.
+It has the GMO ingredients: dairy (milk, butter, cream), soybean oil, soybean lecithin, soy lecithin emulsifiers, as well as refined sugars, salt and non-organic nuts that contain pesticides.

 This healthier version uses only 6 healthy ingredients and it's vegan, gluten-free, dairy-free and has no refined sugar.